tbonzai/frontend-nanodegree-mobile-portfolio/README.md

 ### Tips for evaluators

-1. To increase FPS, I made adjustments to main.js on lines 506-513, 525 and 544.
+To increase FPS, I made the following changes to main.js:
+1) To optimize pizza resizing, lines 391, 395-397, 445-450.
+2) To optimize sliding (scroll) pizzas, lines 494, 501-507, 537.

+NOTE: I'm not sure if it was intentional, but every one of the original HTML files in the project repository was missing a closing DIV tag at the bottom of the page.

 ### Website Performance Optimization portfolio project